FAQ About Condemnation

 Under Texas and federal eminent domain laws, public entities such as federal, state, and local agencies have the right to take property for “public use.”
-Certain private entities also enjoy this power, as long as they are acting under government authority.
-Projects expanded through eminent domain law include highway construction, flood control, schools, airports, pipelines, and public utilities.
+Certain private entities also enjoy this power, as long as they are acting under delegated authority.
+Public projects for which private property may be acquired through eminent domain law include highways and roads, detention, drainage, and flood control, schools, airports, pipelines, electric transmission lines, and public utilities.

 Can a lawyer help me keep my land?

 The answer, in most cases, is no. Eminent domain laws are powerful, and only in rare situations can landowners stop public entities from taking their property.
 Where a lawyer can make a difference is in making sure the proper procedure is followed and helping you obtain maximum compensation.
 A skilled eminent domain attorney knows how to put together a compensation claim that gets you the full and fair value for your land and will fight for every cent to which you are entitled.